ikrimaamanda/Arkademy-Front-End-JobSDev/README.md

 ## How to run the app

 1. Open Android Studio
-2. Select the task you want to run
+2. Select the project you want to run
-3. Press the green button next to the main function () to run the algorithm
+3. Press the green button next to the emulator
-4. Enter the required inputs if necessary
-5. Finish
+4. Finish

 ---